What is Federal Student Aid?

 Chapter 35 Survivors’ and Dependents’ Educational Assistance

-The following programs are approved for VA Education Benefits: Auto Mechanics, Electrical, EMT-Basic, HVAC, Maintenance, Nurse Aide, Paramedic, Phlebotomy, Power Line, and Welding.
+The following programs are approved for VA Education Benefits: Basic Peace Officer Academy, Electrical, EMT-Basic, HVAC, Maintenance, Nurse Aide, Paramedic, Phlebotomy, Power Line, and Welding.

 To Apply for VA Education Benefits You Will Need to Provide the Following:

 DD-214 Discharge papers (Certified Copy)